 Circulating influenza is declared by the Hospital's Consultant Microbiologist based on the influenza situation in the UK and Europe, as well as the local laboratory tests.
 Hospital patients are tested for the influenza virus according to a schedule devised by the Hospital's Consultant Microbiologist.
-Typically in years prior to the COVDI-19 pandemic, during the 'surveillance' stage of flu-season (i.e., before the declaration of circulating influenza has been made), hospital patients (whether admitted or not) are tested for influenza if they display 'flu-like' symptoms or are in another 'at risk' group.
+Typically, in years prior to the COVID-19 pandemic, during the 'surveillance' stage of flu-season (i.e., before the declaration of circulating influenza has been made), hospital patients (whether admitted or not) are tested for influenza if they display 'flu-like' symptoms or are in another 'at risk' group.
 Once circulating influenza has been declared, only admitted patients are considered for testing (based on the same symptom or risk criteria).

-The onset of the COVID-19 pandemic has affected influenza testing protocols, due to the need to clinically distinguish between the different respiratory illnesses, and ensure patients get treated appropriately.
-In the 2022-2023 season, combined testing (to distinguish between different respiratory illnesses including influenza and COVID-19) was used throughout the season.
-This resulted in a higher number of confirmed flu cases being detected in the 2022-2023 season, as there were patients tested for flu who may not have received a diagnostic test in previous years, as their symptoms alone would have been sufficient for diagnosis.
+The onset of the COVID-19 pandemic affected influenza testing protocols, due to the need to clinically distinguish between the different respiratory illnesses, and ensure patients get treated appropriately.
+In the 2023-2024 and 2022-2023 seasons, combined testing (to distinguish between different respiratory illnesses including influenza and COVID-19) was used throughout the season.
+This resulted in a higher number of confirmed flu cases being detected in these seasons, as there were patients tested for flu who may not have received a diagnostic test in previous years, as their symptoms alone would have been sufficient for diagnosis.

-Numbers of patients with confirmed influenza over the 2022-2023 season
+Numbers of patients with confirmed influenza over the 2023-2024 season

-Similar to flu-like illness, confirmed influenza was unusually low during the COVID-19 pandemic (Figure 3), but the 2022-2023 winter saw a return of waves of confirmed flu.
+The 2023-2024 season saw a singular peak around the end of January 2024, this differs from the dual peaks in the 2022-2023 season, with one peak seen around autumn time and the other slightly earlier in the winter than that of the latest season, and from the unusually low confirmed influenza during the COVID-19 pandemic (Figure 3).
 An average of the three years prior to the onset of the COVID-19 pandemic ("Pre-pandemic") is shown in purple in Figure 3, to show the typical seasonal pattern of confirmed influenza, whilst the peak COVID-19 pandemic years (2020-2021 and 2021-2022) are shown as a grey dotted line.
-The most recent season (2022-2023) is shown in green.
+The previous season (2022-2023) is shown in blue, and the most recent season (2023-2024) is shown in red.

 There was an average of 166 confirmed cases per season between week 35 and week 17 in pre-pandemic years (2017-2018 to 2019-2020).
-This compares to 593 laboratory-confirmed cases reported during a similar period in 2022-2023.
-The change in testing protocol necessitated by the arrival of COVID-19 accounts for the higher peaks in confirmed influenza numbers in the 2022-2023 season when compared to pre-pandemic seasons (Figure 3).
+This compares to 256 laboratory-confirmed cases reported during a similar period in 2023-2024 which is a significant drop from the 593 of the 2022-2023 season.
+The change in testing protocol necessitated by the arrival of COVID-19 accounts for the higher peaks in confirmed influenza numbers in the 2023-2024 and the 2022-2023 seasons when compared to pre-pandemic seasons (Figure 3).
 It is likely that in future seasons, combined testing will continue to be used, due to the ongoing need to clinically distinguish between respiratory illnesses throughout the season.

-In the 2022-2023 season, 96% of the notifications of laboratory-confirmed influenza reported were Influenza A.
+In the 2023-2024 season, 95% of the notifications of laboratory-confirmed influenza reported were Influenza A, this is very similar to the 2022-2023 season which was 96%.

-Figure 3: Confirmed influenza average profiles: Pre-pandemic average (2017-18, 2018-19, 2019-20), Pandemic average (2020-21, 2021-22) and 2022-2023
+Figure 3: Confirmed influenza average profiles: Pre-pandemic average (2017-18, 2018-19, 2019-20), Pandemic average (2020-21, 2021-22), 2022-2023 and 2023-2024